 - To increase profit by 12%

-But to really know if you are getting towards your goal, you would need to look at more than just how many clubs had been opened.
+These are both clear overarching objectives for the business.
+But to keep track of your OKR progress, you would need to look at more than just how many clubs had been opened.

-Key results would allow you to drill down in much more detail with specific objectives so, for example, Objective 1 could be broken down as:
+Key results would allow you to drill down in much more detail with specific objectives.
+For example, objective 1 could be broken down as:

 - Select 45 new franchise candidates by March